joedicastro/dotfiles/vim/README.md

 - *toggle coverage report* and *toggle coverage marks* toggle the visibility of the marks and report from coverage

+- *coffewatch* live preview compiling of coffescript files to javascript

 - *count lines of code* count the lines of code of the current file by the external program `$ cloc` and shows the output in Unite